Distributionally Robust Adaptive Beamforming: Robustness via High-Resolution Spectra Estimation and IPN Covariance Reconstruction

+This section answers Question Q3) in Subsection \ref{subsec:research-questions}.
+Since we aim to estimate the power spectra for IPN covariance reconstruction, in this section, $\math R$ refers to the snapshot covariance in which the SoI is present.
+This leads to the Capon (i.e., MPDR) beamforming and Capon power spectra.

-To be specific, the robust Capon beamformer maintains a wider beam than the standard Capon beamformer in direction $\theta$ to ensure that the array power pattern $\vec w^\H \vec a_0(\theta') \vec a_0(\theta')^\H \vec w$ is sufficiently large for all directions $\theta'$ close to $\theta$.
+The Capon beamforming is believed to be a good-resolution method for power spectra estimation \cite{johnson1982application}.
+However, when we move to the robust Capon beamforming regime, the resolution must be sacrificed.
+This can be straightforwardly seen from the robust counterpart of the Capon constraint \eqref{eq:W-def}, i.e., $ \min_{\vec a(\theta) \in \cal U_a} \vec w^\H \vec a(\theta) \vec a(\theta)^\H \vec w \ge 1, $ for $ \cal U_a \defeq \{\vec a:~\|\vec a - \vec a_0(\theta)\| \le \epsilon\} $.
+To be specific, the robust Capon beamforming maintains a wider beam than the standard Capon beamforming in direction $\theta$ to ensure that the array power response $\vec w^\H \vec a_0(\theta') \vec a_0(\theta')^\H \vec w$ is sufficiently large for all directions $\theta'$ close to $\theta$.
 Note that $\vec a_0(\theta') \in \cal U_a$ when $|\theta' - \theta|$ is small.
-In using beamforming for DoA estimation, the wider the beam, the lower the resolution.
-Therefore, to date, there is a trade-off between robustness and resolution in beamforming for DoA estimation.
-This dilemma exists even when the steering vector is exactly known but the SAA-estimate $\math R$ deviates from its true value $\mat R_0$.
+In using beamforming for power spectra estimation, the wider the beam, the lower the resolution.
+Therefore, in the literature, the trade-off between robustness and resolution in beamforming for power spectra estimation largely exists.
+This dilemma occurs even when the steering vector is exactly known but the SAA-estimate $\math R$ deviates from its true value $\mat R_0$.
 This is because robustness against array errors technically leads to the diagonal-loading Capon beamforming \cite{cox1987robust,vorobyov2003robust,li2003robust}, so does robustness against the uncertainty in $\math R$ (see, e.g., Example \ref{ex:diagonal-loading}).
-Therefore, whenever the diagonal loading technique is applied to achieve robustness, the resolution for DoA estimation must deteriorate.
-MUSIC is a well-identified method for high-resolution DoA estimation.
-However, it is criticized for the severe sensitivity to the uncertainty in $\math R$.
-In this section, we show how to leverage the characteristics of MUSIC to improve the resolution of robust Capon beamformers.
-This is technically realized by the following treatments. \begin{itemize} \item Robust Capon Beamforming: We construct an appropriate uncertainty set $\cal B_{\delta}(\math R)$ for locally robust beamforming \eqref{eq:minimax-robust-bf-Rh}.
-Equivalently, we choose an appropriate similarity measure $d(\mat R, \math R)$ in globally robust beamforming \eqref{eq:robust-bf-Rh-global}.
+Therefore, whenever the diagonal loading technique is applied to achieve robustness, the resolution for power spectra estimation must deteriorate.
+In this section, we show how to leverage the characteristics of the subspace methods, such as MUSIC, to improve the resolution of power spectra estimation in robust beamforming.
+This aim is technically realized by designing an appropriate $\matb R$ in Insight \ref{insight:unified-framework}.